-First, their financial planner arranges for the business to be valued by an independent valuer – and a business value of $1.2 million is established – Laura and Jen each own 50%.
+First, their financial adviser arranges for the business to be valued by an independent valuer – and a business value of $1.2 million is established – Laura and Jen each own 50%.
 Next, their financial planner recommends that Laura and Jen each establish a life and TPD insurance policy of $600,000 – this is to ensure that each will have enough money to purchase the other’s share of the business.
 Finally, their lawyer drafts a Buy-Sell agreement, giving both Jen and Laura the right to purchase the other’s share of Lilies should a ‘trigger’ event, such as death or disability occur.

 The diagram below illustrates what happens under this particular Buy-Sell agreement if Laura dies or becomes permanently disabled.

 The Buy-Sell agreement will give Jen the right to acquire Laura’s share of Lilies.
 The purchase by Jen, of Laura’s share of the business is funded by the proceeds from Laura’s insurance policy.

 Outcome: In the event that Laura dies, Jen would acquire full ownership of the business, avoiding a potentially disastrous business relationship with Leo.

 Note: It is important to understand all of the implications of entering into a Buy-Sell agreement, including that the agreement may compel you, or your estate, to sell your share of the business.
 You should always seek professional legal and tax advice.